BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/How-to-install-Script-Extender.md

 (Screenshot)

-Devel version is for Norbyte only, and if a mod author is working on something using SE, and Norbyte personally tells the mod author "oh hey, this is on the devel version set to release in this update, so go on the devel version."
+> Devel version is for Norbyte only, and if a mod author is working on something using SE, and Norbyte personally tells the mod author "oh hey, this is on the devel version set to release in this update, so go on the devel version to use this function."
+{.is-warning}

+## Other relevant guides and credits:
+Using the console and using Script Extender for mod creation: https://wiki.bg3.community/en/Tutorials/ScriptExtender/GettingStarted

+How to install BG3MM, mods and manual/loose file mods:
+Part 1: How to install BG3MM: https://wiki.bg3.community/Tutorials/Mod-Use/Installation-Of-BG3MM
+Part 2: How to install pak files: https://wiki.bg3.community/en/Tutorials/Mod-Use/How-to-Install-Pak-Files Part 3: How to install loose file mods: On to do

+How to do a fresh reinstall of SE: To do
+How to install Native Mod Loader and Native Mod Loader mods (Camera Tweaks, WASD Movement etc.) To do How to install Unique Tav: To do

+Made by: Maze
+Credits: Satan, Norbyte, Kaz